pinot-contrib/pinot-docs/developers/advanced/ingestion-level-aggregations.md

 ### Table Config

-From the below aggregation config example, please note that `price`  exists in the input data while `total_sales` exists in the Pinot Schema.
+From the below aggregation config example, note that `price`  exists in the input data while `total_sales` exists in the Pinot Schema.

 ```json
 {